Skip to content

 The Conservatory has had a very, very long history with varying levels of significance.
 Things go back a lot further than you think!

-Game3D was the very distinctive and original internal placeholder name for the first iteration of this project.
+Game3D was the original internal placeholder name for the first iteration of this project.
 It was made in Unity at the time.

-At this point in history, I was interested in creating a narrative experience.
-I might still use the lore idea but in general it was a short, simple, choose-your-own-adventure style narrative.
-In fact, some of the races in The Conservatory are actually reimagined forms of the characters here!
+At this point in history, I was interested in creating a narrative experience, completely different than what you know of today.
+It was a short, simple, choose-your-own-adventure style narrative.
+In fact, some of the races in The Conservatory are actually reimagined forms of the ones seen in this game!

-In this game's lore, the player was a dustrat - a simple, self-sufficient like people who were scrappers and farmers.
+In this game's lore, the player was a dustrat - a simple, self-sufficient people who were scrappers and farmers.
 They were closely inspired by gremlins from Spiral Knights.
-They existed in a toxic, destroyed world, where all of the rich and lucky folks lived in the sky above all the smog and dust.
-They lived in ruin and were barely scraping by.
-These people have been revised into the Kirivians and given a much more hopeful story, by the way!
+They existed in a toxic, destroyed world, where all of the rich folks lived in the sky above all the smog and dust.
+The Kirivians seen here in The Conservatory are loosely inspired by The Dustrats, including the state of their world post-disaster.
+The only difference is that the Kirivians were given a significantly more hopeful story, and a much nicer world.
+Not paradise, but it's cozy despite its problems.

 That's right, it's Game3D but with one less dimension! ... uh, wait.

-Well, joking aside, that's literally what it was.
+Well, joking aside, that's really what it was.
 I switched to SDL, thinking to make my own engine as an exercise to my skill.
-I actually got very far, my first major roadblock was having to get shaders working and I didn't feel like redoing my renderer.
+I actually got quite far, so much so that even some of the systems in The Conservatory (primarily the dialogue system, and quests) are almost exact replicas from the systems in Game2D.
+My major roadblock was having to get shaders working, and I didn't feel like redoing my renderer to integrate OpenGL.

-This actually kind of had two phases.
+Anyway, this version of the project existed in two phases.
 The first was in C++.
 When I realized that I wanted my game to support modding, I changed to C# and wrote an SDL wrapper in .NET.
-Finally, when I realized that this project might actually be something serious, I thought about the grand scheme of things and some changes were made, leading to where I am now.
+As I tinkered with the game in C#, the idea of a sandbox became more and more appealing...

 2023 - Present ⸬ Starlike3D aka The Conservatory (mostly)

-As I continued to work on Game3D's design plan, I realized that I wanted a role playing game.
+As I continued to work on Game2D's design plan, I realized that I wanted a role playing game and a sandbox.
 I had this really compelling place, and I love role playing games.
-So the first thing in mind, because my maps were voxel based, was a sandbox.
 This is where I began to take inspiration from other games.
 To be frank, I love Starbound, No Man's Sky, and Minecraft.
 I wanted to make something that was like all three of them at once.
 And with that, I got started on The Conservatory.
-The original story slowly got phased out until it became irrelevant, hence why I told it to you up above.
+The original story slowly got phased out until it became irrelevant, hence why it never saw the light of day.

 The primary change of plan was the most obvious choice: No more custom engine.
 If I wanted to make a game, I needed to make a game (not an engine).

-I found another engine but honestly I forgot what it was called.
+So began my search for a replacement engine.
+I did find one, but honestly I forgot what it was called.
 I don't even remember anything about it.
-I just mention it because I find it really funny that there's this period where I had some weird obscure engine that I have zero recollection of.
-It was also kind of garbage anyway lmao.
-Bro forgor💀
+This is unremarkable sure, but I mostly just want to mention it because I find it really funny that there's this entire period of time where I was using an engine and just don't remember it.

 1. \(2^{64}\)2 to the power of 64 at a minimum.
 This is the amount of unique seeds that can exist, but I can salt seeds (combine them with other seeds) to effectively wedge randomness into everything; since seeds generate more seeds themselves recursively, the extra ones that get generated can have variation so that they follow different patterns in different places, making the apparent amount of unique combinations larger.
 Still, that amount of \(2^{64}\)2 to the power of 64 is the lower limit as per the mathematics.